 Arizona Teacher Colleges and Degrees Online Guide

 This guide to the many teacher preparation programs available in Arizona offers important information to help aspiring teachers find the best way to obtain a teaching degree in Arizona.
 There are many colleges and universities in Arizona that offer teaching degree programs that focus on preparing future Arizona educators for a career in the classroom.
-Scroll down to find a table of top-rated teaching programs, student reviews, and a list of accredited teacher preparation programs.
+Scroll down to find lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 For young students who are interested in becoming an educator or for anyone who is looking to change their current career, this guide to teaching schools in Arizona will help find the best program that fits specific individual needs in order to become a qualified teacher.

 - 21 colleges and universities offer an associate’s degree in education.*1

 - 13 colleges and universities offer a bachelor’s degree in education.*1

 - 11 colleges and universities offer a master’s or advanced degree in education.*1

 - 2 schools were in Kiplinger’s Best College Values 2019.2

 - No schools ranked in Princeton Review’s Great Schools for Education Majors 2020.3

 - 4 schools ranked in US News & World Report’s Best Graduate Education Programs 2019.4